inb-co/easy-job/docs/index.md

     # do some stuff with the result
     return result
 ```
+2. task failure means no callback invocation
+failure of your task will result on ignoring callback invocation
 3. Result
-if you specify callback , for your task the return value of the callback will be sent to the result backend instead of your primary function
+if you specify callback for your task ,the return value of the callback will be sent to the result backend instead of your primary function